maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 For Condon, housing demand doesn't affect land prices, so he needs to find some other factor to explain why land values have increased.
 As we've seen, his attempt to pin the problem on upzoning fails, and with it, his attempt to disprove supply and demand.

-But a supply and demand model can neatly explain the data.
+In fact, a supply and demand model can neatly explain the data.
 Demand to live in cities like Vancouver has increased, and restrictive zoning has prevented supply from keeping up.
 This mismatch causes both higher housing prices and higher land values.